Faxe Brewery

 Faxe Brewery is a Danish brewery located in the town of Faxe.
 The brewery was founded in 1901 by Nikoline and Conrad Nielsen.
 It was called Fakse Dampbryggeri, but after her husband's death, Nikoline christened the brewery Faxe Bryggeri.
 And it is best known for its strong export beers.
 In 1989 Faxe Bryggeri merged with Bryggerigruppen, which later developed into Royal Unibrew.
 It is known around Germany for its 5% 1 litre cans, North America for its 8% and 10% 500mL cans, and Denmark, where it is produced, especially in Norway and Greenland.
-In addition to beer, it produces soft drinks such as Faxe Kondi, Nikoline, Ceres Red Soda, Thor Passion, Albani Tonic Water and Pepsi, Mountain Dew, 7UP and Mirinda by license from USA.
+In addition to beer, it produces soft drinks such as Faxe Kondi, Nikoline, Ceres Red Soda, Thor Passion, Albani Tonic Water and Pepsi, Mountain Dew, 7 Up and Mirinda by license from USA.

 History

 The young widow's successful brewery

 The brewery in Faxe was founded in 1901 under the name Fakse Dampbryggeri by Nikoline and Conrad Nielsen.
 After Conrad Nielsen died in 1914, his young widow continued to run the company with great success.
 At the end of the 1920s, Faxe Bryggeri, as the company was renamed in 1914, supplied exceptionally mild ale but also carbonated soft drinks to most of Zealand, Lolland-Falster, and the Copenhagen Area.

 The brewery grew concurrently with its sales success resulting in a problem: water shortage.
 In the 1930s, it was necessary to drill a well to ensure access to enough water.
 At 80 metres, they reached the limestone-filtered water on which Faxe Bryggeri has since based its production.
 The water turned out to be excellent as a mineral water and in beer, and Faxe Bryggeri now began to make a name for itself with lager and strong beers in its sales area.